TehShrike/joshduff.com/content/2024-07-18-communication-culture.md

 Since it wasn't a topic relevant to our job, we didn't expect to need to change anyone else's mind during the conversations, and we trusted each other enough to know that even though someone might have strong opinions, they wouldn't get worked up about them, and they were prepared to empathize.

 I've only ever had that kind of relationship with coworkers who practiced idea culture.

+## Addendum: Why change the names?

+I've found that when talking to people about this communication style spectrum using the names from the original post above, people can easily get hung up on the terms.

+It's too easy to think of "combat" as two people fighting each other (as opposed to a willingness to challenge ideas), and "nurture" as a positive environment, even though I find nurture/face-saving culture extremely stressful, and feel nurtured in an environment where people respect me enough to point out flaws in my ideas directly.